This site contains no information about the edibility or toxicity of mushrooms.

 Hypholoma fasciculare, also known as Sulphur Tuft Mushroom, is a medium-sized agaric whose main two characteristics is the greenish-yellow gills and a tendency to cluster on dead wood.

 convex, sulphur-yellow with darker orange center.
 It is expanded with age, smooth but with velar remnants attached to the margin.
 Flesh is sulphur-yellow, firm and moderate.
 Gills

 green sheen on greenish yellow to alove-brown, crowded, adnate.

-is more or less similarly colored as the cap, but it is darker brown towards the base.
-Ring is zone-like, faint, and with maturity same color as spores.
+is more or less similarly coloured as the cap, but it is darker brown towards the base.
+The ring is zone-like, faint, and with maturity same colour as spores.

 on the First Nature Web site.

 on the MushroomExpert.Com Web site.

 Many mushrooms are poisonous and some are lethally poisonous.
 It can be very hard to distinguish between an edible and a poisonous mushroom.
 We recommend, because of this, that you don't eat wild mushrooms at all, and this site does not contain any information about the edibility or toxicity of the mushrooms listed here.

 Although efforts have been made to ensure accuracy on this website, the information may contain errors and omissions and should not be relied upon and be used as any basis for eating any plants or mushrooms.